matteogithub/scorepochs/README.md

-# scorEpoch
+# scorEpochs

-scorEpoch: a computer aided scoring tool for resting-state M/EEG epochs
+scorEpochs: a computer aided scoring tool for resting-state M/EEG epochs

 By Matteo Fraschini and Matteo Demuru